cjlearn/pressent-tdd/README.md

 _Code that is easy to test usually exhibits good design_

+By definition at CJ, good design means code is easy to maintain.

 There are plenty of other benefits of TDD: built-in automated verification against regressions, fearless refactoring, always-truthful documentaion, for example.
 But those don't